LibraryCarpentry/lc-python-intro/episodes/libraries.md

 - [NumPy](https://numpy.org/) - numerical computing tools such as mathematical functions and random number generators.

-## You must import a library before using it.
+## You must import a library or module before using it.

-Use `import` to load a library into a program's memory.
-Then you can refer to things from the library as `library_name.thing_name`.
-Let's import and use the `string` library to generate a list of lowercase ASCII letters and to change the case of a text string:
+You can use `import` to load a library or module into a program's memory.
+Then you can refer to things from the library with the syntax  `library_name.thing_name`.
+When we get to pandas we will import a library, but right now let's import and use the `string` module from Python's standard library to generate a list of lowercase ASCII letters and to change the case of a text string:

 ```python
 import string